 Who were your masters at La Zecca?

-I met Guerrino Monassi, author of the Marconi coin, who presented me to Volumnio Cerrichelli, master intaglio engraver and art director of the Banca D’Italia (Italian Bank), where I had the opportunity to learn all the process of banknote production to security papers to intaglio, a requirement of the Interpol.
+I met Guerrino Monassi, author of the Marconi coin, who presented me to Volumnio Cerrichelli, master intaglio engraver and art director of the Banca D’Italia (Italian Bank), where I had the opportunity to learn all the processes of banknote production to security papers to intaglio, a requirement of the Interpol.
 After two years studying in Rome I went to Stockholm to finish my studies with Słania who taught me how to produce stamps and portraits by using his unique technique of intaglio engraving.

 Where did you work after returning to Rio?

-I went back to the Brazilian Mint in 1978 to develop stamps including the stamp celebrating “The Restoration of the School Yard Church (Igreja do Pátio do Colégio), the most significant historical site in São Paulo because the Jesuit church and school founded in 1554 also marked the founding of the city of São Paulo.
+I went back to the Brazilian Mint in 1978 to develop stamps, including the stamp celebrating “The Restoration of the School Yard Church (Igreja do Pátio do Colégio), the most significant historical site in São Paulo because the Jesuit church and school founded in 1554 also marked the founding of the city of São Paulo.
 At the Brazilian Mint I also developed a family of banknotes, the 1000 Cruzeiros bill issued in 1978, designed by Aloísio Magalhães, Brazil’s most iconic graphic designer of the twentieth century.

 Why did you leave the Brazilian Mint?